BlueBrain/psp-validation/doc/source/cv_validation.rst

 =============

-``cv-validation`` command runs single cell simulations in ``bglibpy`` to help calibrate NRRP to match experimental coefficients of variation (CV) of PSP amplitudes.
+``cv-validation`` command runs single cell simulations in ``bglibpy`` to help calibrate NRRP to match experimental coefficients of variation (CV) of PSP or PSC amplitudes.

 It's a three-phase process consisting of setup, simulation and analysis (calibration).